 differential is 4 or less at which point the stop clock rule will be in effect.

-- ANY PLAYER THAT RECEIVES A GAME MISCONDUCT FOR ABUSE OF OFFICIALS UNDER USAH RULE 601 (E) OR (F) WILL BE FINED $50.00 that must be paid to FCAHA before returning to play.
+- Any player that receives a game misconduct for Abuse of Officials will be fined $50.00 that must be paid to FCHL before returning to play.
 The player will be fined $100.00 for a second offense in the same season and for a third offense will be fined another $100.00 and will be suspended for the remainder of the season.

 - If at the end of a regular season game the score is tied we will immediately go to a shootout.